CorBer/waveSharp/README.md

 # waveSharp 0.2 prototype released (2023-01-31)
 Available at https://github.com/CorBer/waveSharp/releases/tag/v0_2 <br>

+# please report issues
+Although several hundred people have downloaded the freeware only a few have submitted issues/discussions. <br>
+report your issues using https://github.com/CorBer/waveSharp/issues

+# made by
 The development of this release of waveSharp was done by Cor Berrevoets in close collaboration with: